vvvm23/mamba-jax/README.md

 the Huggingface hub) for next-character prediction.
 Further dataset support will come later, though it should be trivial to add this.

+> ⚠ Training is still experimental and may contain mistakes.
+Currently it
+> converges but it is unclear if it is performing as well as it should.
+We also do
+> not have (yet) a custom kernel for efficient training, like in the original
+> implementation. ⚠

 Usage is as follows:
 ```
 usage: train.py [-h] [--bf16] [--seed SEED] [--max_steps MAX_STEPS]